Coriolis force: History

 Image from Cursus seu Mundus Mathematicus (1674) of C.F.M.
 Dechales, showing how a cannonball should deflect to the right of its target on a rotating Earth, because the rightward motion of the ball is faster than that of the tower.

 Image from Cursus seu Mundus Mathematicus (1674) of C.F.M.
 Dechales, showing how a ball should fall from a tower on a rotating Earth.
 The ball is released from F. The top of the tower moves faster than its base, so while the ball falls, the base of the tower moves to I, but the ball, which has the eastward speed of the tower's top, outruns the tower's base and lands further to the east at L.

 Italian scientist Giovanni Battista Riccioli and his assistant Francesco Maria Grimaldi described the effect in connection with artillery in the 1651 Almagestum Novum, writing that rotation of the Earth should cause a cannonball fired to the north to deflect to the east.
 In 1674, Claude François Milliet Dechales described in his Cursus seu Mundus Mathematicus how the rotation of the Earth should cause a deflection in the trajectories of both falling bodies and projectiles aimed toward one of the planet's poles.
 Riccioli, Grimaldi, and Dechales all described the effect as part of an argument against the heliocentric system of Copernicus.
 In other words, they argued that the Earth's rotation should create the effect, and so failure to detect the effect was evidence for an immobile Earth.
+Their arguments were correct, but the effect of Coriolis force is so small that it was not measured until the 19th century.
 The Coriolis acceleration equation was derived by Euler in 1749, and the effect was described in the tidal equations of Pierre-Simon Laplace in 1778.